21 Jul 2019

 So, when asked this question, what did Peter answer?
 Actually, the Bible just gives us a very short answer.
 Nothing detailed at all because the next thing we read is Peter said, “Yes, of course, My master would pay the tax.”
 [Matthew 17:25] We do not know how or why Peter said what he said but we do know that after Peter said, “Yes.”
 When he got home, Jesus wanted to teach him more about the payment of tax.

 So, “When he came into the house, Jesus spoke to him first.”
 [Matthew 17:25] Peter didn't speak first.
 Jesus spoke first, almost seizing the initiative to teach Peter more truths, more principles with regards to this situation.
 He said to Peter, “What do you think, Simon?”
 You know, Jesus loves to use questions.
 Preachers we like to preach, Jesus likes to ask questions.
-Makes you think, you know!
-So, He's making Peter think.
+Make you think, you know!
+And so, He's making Peter think.
 “Peter, what do you think?
 From whom do kings of the earth take toll or tax, from their sons or from others?”
 [Matthew 17:25]

 This is a great question, which you don't have to be a Christian to understand.
 You, you do not need to be a Jew to understand.
 The question is simply this, “In a monarchy, not in democracy but in a monarchy where there's a king; a ruler, who has absolute power, when he collects taxes, who does he collect taxes from?
 From his own children or from the common people?”